Fundamental Limits of Private User Authentication: Abstract

 \section{Abstract}

-The main security service in the connected world of cyber physical systems necessitates to authenticate a large number of nodes privately.
-In this paper, the private authentication problem is considered, that consists of a certificate authority, a verifier, many legitimate users (prover) and any arbitrary number of illegitimate users.
-Each legitimate user wants to be authenticated (using his personal key) by the verifier, while simultaneously wants to stay completely anonymous (even to the verifier and the CA).
-On the other hand, an illegitimate user must fail to authenticate himself.
-We analyze this problem from an information theoretical perspective.
-First, we propose a general interactive information-theoretic model for the problem.
-As a metric to measure the reliability, we consider the authentication key rate whose rate maximization has a trade-off with establishing privacy.
-Then, we analyze the problem in two different regimes: finite size regime (i.e., the variables are elements of a finite field) and asymptotic regime (i.e., the variables are considered to have large enough length).
-For both regimes, we propose schemes that satisfy the completeness, soundness and privacy properties.
-In finite size regime, the idea is to generate the authentication keys according to a secret sharing scheme.
-In asymptotic regime, we use a random binning based scheme which relies on the joint typicality to generate the authentication keys.
-Moreover, providing the converse proof, we show that our scheme achieves capacity in the asymptotic regime.
-For finite size regime our scheme achieves capacity for large field size.
+Most of the security services in the connected world of cyber-physical systems necessitate authenticating a large number of nodes privately.
+In this paper, the private authentication problem is considered which consists of a certificate authority, a verifier (or some verifiers), many legitimate users (provers), and an arbitrary number of attackers.
+Each legitimate user wants to be authenticated (using his personal key) by the verifier(s), while simultaneously staying completely anonymous (even to the verifier).
+On the other hand, an attacker must fail to be authenticated.
+We analyze this problem from an information-theoretical perspective and propose a general interactive information-theoretic model for the problem.
+As a metric to measure the reliability, we consider the normalized total key rate whose maximization has a trade-off with establishing privacy.
+The problem is considered in two different scenarios: single-server scenario (only one verifier is considered, which all the provers are connected to) and multi-server scenario ($N$ verifiers are assumed, where each verifier is connected to a subset of users).
+For both scenarios, two regimes are considered: finite size regime (i.e., the variables are elements of a finite field) and asymptotic regime (i.e., the variables are considered to have large enough length).
+We propose achievable schemes that satisfy the completeness, soundness, and privacy properties in both single-server and multi-server scenarios in all cases.
+In the finite size regime, the main idea is to generate the authentication keys according to a secret sharing scheme.
+We show that the proposed scheme in the special case of multi-server authentication in the finite size regime is optimal.
+In the asymptotic regime, we use a random binning based scheme that relies on the joint typicality to generate the authentication keys.
+Moreover, providing the converse proof, we show that our scheme achieves capacity in the asymptotic regime both in the single-server and multi-server scenarios.